Technigo/project-news-site/README.md

-# Project: News Site
+# News Site

-The project goal is to create a classic newspapper site with reponsiviness for a mobile, tablet and desktop.
-I am interested in gaming so I thought it could be fun to do a gaming news site for all curiopus gaming fans! 🎮
+A classic newspaper site with a responsive design for mobile, tablet, and desktop screens using media queries.
+I am interested in gaming that why I chose to create a gaming news site for all curious gaming fans! 🎮

-## How did I do it?
+# How did I do it and what I learned?

-I had some experience with a Flexbox before so I choose to use Flexbox for my site.
-The page has 3 main section: navigation bar, main news and other news with cards.
-It is 3 container of Flexbox that contains other flexboxes.
-To realy understand how Flexbox working I applied border to each box with different colors.
+I had some experience with Flexbox before so I chose to use Flexbox for my site.
+The page has three main sections: navigation bar, main news, and other news sections with cards plus a footer.
+It is three containers of Flexbox that contain other flexboxes.

-## What I learned?
+With that project, I learned:

 - How to design in Figma
 - How to structure my webpage using Box Model